an-anime-team/anime-games-launcher/runtime/docs/1_strings_api.md

 # Strings API

 Rust-lua bridge API is designed to return raw bytes instead of strings.
-While many methods can accept strings, as well as other data types, as their inputs, outputs always return tables of bytes.
+While many methods can accept strings and other data types as their inputs, outputs always return tables of bytes.
 Strings API provides functions to perform bytes-string conversions, support for data encoding and serialization.